-I was initially asked to create a promotional film for an NGO working in Zimbabwe; I was to record the transportation and distribution of tampons to Zimbabwean women.
+I was initially asked to create a promotional film for an NGO working in Zimbabwe; recording the transportation and distribution of tampons to Zimbabwean women.

-However, the project changed when the truck full aid went missing and the we couldn't cross into Zimbabwe.
-On returning to the UK I convinced the NGO to fly me back to make my own way back into Zimbabwe to find the missing aid.
+However, the project changed when the truck full of aid went missing and the we couldn't cross into Zimbabwe.
+On returning to the UK I convinced the NGO to fly me back to make my own way into Zimbabwe to find the missing aid.